Short on time? Here’s the best free Mac VPN in 2023:

 Top Brands That Didn’t Make the Cut

-Frequently Asked Questions about Free Mac VPNs
+Frequently Asked Questions

 Is there a 100% free VPN for Mac?

 Yes.
 But all free VPNs come with some drawbacks, such as data caps, slower speeds, or limited number of devices.
-For example, ProtonVPN gives you unlimited data, but only offers 3 server locations.
+For example, Proton VPN gives you unlimited data but only offers 3 server locations.

 How do I set up a free VPN on my Mac?

-Installing and setting up a VPN on a Mac requires only 3 quick and simple steps:
+This requires only 3 quick and simple steps:

 - Download a VPN.
-I recommend ExpressVPN because it has high-end security features, very fast speeds, and an intuitive Mac app.
+I recommend Proton VPN because it has the best free plan for macOS — it has unlimited data, strong security, fast speeds, and a user-friendly macOS app.

 - Connect to a server.
 For the fastest speeds, choose a server that’s closest to your location.